 The Company is obliged to comply with a series of covenants, specifically a series of ratios calculated on the basis of the Group's consolidated financial statements, throughout the term of these loans.
 Any breach of the covenants would increase the related borrowing costs and, in some cases, would trigger a prepayment requirement.
-The Company was compliant with all of its covenants at both year-ends.
+The Company was in compliance with all these covenants at both year-ends.

-In addition, at year-end 2022, the Company had arranged and guaranteed credit facilities with an aggregate limit of 35 million euros (year-end 2021: 35 million euros), which were drawn down by 14.3 million euros (year-end 2021: fully undrawn).
-The average annual rate of interest on these borrowings, excluding the long-term loans, is 3-month EURIBOR plus a market spread of 0.55% (2021: 0.55%) on average.
+In addition, at year-end 2023, the Company had arranged and guaranteed credit facilities with an aggregate limit of 30 million euros (year-end 2022: 35 million euros), which were drawn down by 25.4 million euros (year-end 2022: 14.3 million euros).
+The annual rate of interest on these borrowings, excluding the long-term loans, is 1-month EURIBOR plus a market spread of 0.625% (2022: 0.55%) on average.

-In addition, the Company has extended sureties and other guarantees to third parties via banks totalling 161,039 thousand euros at year-end 2022 (154,426 thousand euros at year-end 2021) (Note 16).
+In addition, the Company has extended sureties and other guarantees to third parties via banks totalling 100,372 thousand euros at year-end 2023 (161,039 thousand euros at year-end 2022) (Note 16).